Ascalonic/LifeSimulator/README.md

 The dots also have a characteristic, named **size** which denotes the size of the dot - indicating their strength.
 The size also affects their energy consumption.

+Another interesting characteristics is **social interaction**.
+If one dot is seen running out of energy, a kin (dictated by their virtual
+DNA) can help it.
+The helped dot will interact and will learn some behaviors of the helper (which may primarily result in the former following the latter).

 Below is a screenshot of a simulation :

 ![Screenshot](https://github.com/Ascalonic/LifeSimulator/blob/master/Screenshots/SC09012020.JPG)